-- 1. The components will be reviewed for containment of sufficient logical assertions, exception-handling mechanisms, and flag-triggered output statements to test the correct values for key variables that might be subject to modification. - 2.
-The testing software used by the modeling organization will be reviewed. - 3.
-The component (unit, regression, aggregation) and data test processes and documentation will be reviewed including compliance with independence of the verification procedures. - 4.
+- 1. Procedures for unit conversion verification will be reviewed. - 2.
+The components will be reviewed for containment of sufficient logical assertions, exception-handling mechanisms, and flag-triggered output statements to test the correct values for key variables that might be subject to modification. - 3.
+The testing software used by the modeling organization will be reviewed. - 4.
+The component (unit, regression, integration) and data test processes and documentation will be reviewed including compliance with independence of the verification procedures. - 5.
 Fully time-stamped, documented cross-checking procedures and results for verifying equations, including tester identification, will be reviewed.
-Examples include mathematical calculations versus source code implementation, or the use of multiple implementations using different languages. - 5.
-Flowcharts defining the processes used for manual and automatic verification will be reviewed. - 6.
+Examples include mathematical calculations versus source code implementation, or the use of multiple implementations using different languages. - 6.
+Flowcharts defining the processes used for manual and automatic verification will be reviewed. - 7.
 Verification approaches used for externally acquired data, software, and models will be reviewed.